eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-05_ground-control-to-major-ned.md

 - - -

-This page is synchronized from the post: [Ground Control to Major Ned](https://steemit.com/@deanliu/ground-control-to-major-ned)
+This page is synchronized from the post: ['Ground Control to Major Ned'](https://steemit.com/@deanliu/ground-control-to-major-ned)